 We hope that you feel that one of our yoga holidays is right for you but we understand that you might have questions.
 Chances are our FAQ can help you out!
-And if you don’t find the answer here, then please give Pia Lobry, our agent in Finland a call.
+And if you don’t find the answer here, then please contact our Finland office.
 We're a small company and we pride ourselves on our personal service.
 However, do check out our FAQs first to see if your question is already answered!

 FLOW YOGA - Flow Yoga is a term given to a style of Yoga where the practitioner moves gracefully from one pose to the next and the class, or practice, becomes almost like a dance.
 Flow Yoga is also called Vinyasa Flow Yoga.

 RESTORATIVE YOGA - For Restorative Yoga, the intention is to relax as far as possible into the postures, using as little physical effort as possible.
 The mind focuses on the breath in order to cultivate mindfulness and release tension from the body.
 Restorative Yoga classes tend to be relaxing and slow paced, with a whole sequence using as few as five or six postures which are held for long periods of time.
 Props are also used often in order to allow the body to be in the most comfortable, supported position possible.
 This may include bolsters, blankets, blocks and belts.